Welcome to today’s edition of Tuesday Debut!

 SUSANNA: Describe any marketing/promotion you did for this book.

-SUSANNA: How long was it between the time you started writing seriously and the time you sold your first picture book?
+SUSANNA: That sounds like fun!
+How long was it between the time you started writing seriously and the time you sold your first picture book?

 SUSANNA: Anything else you’d like to share about your book’s journey from inspiration to publication?

-Readers, if you have questions for Pam, please post them in the comments below and if she has time I’m sure she’ll respond!
+Readers, if you have questions for Shachi, please post them in the comments below and if she has time I’m sure she’ll respond!